VGR: Visual Grounded Reasoning: Visual Reasoning Data Curation

 \section{Visual Reasoning Data Curation}

-\method learns to the visual reasoning through our reasoning data with selective replay, with the proposed three-stage data construction pipeline as shown in Figure~\ref{fig:data_pipeline}.
+\method learns to the visual reasoning through our reasoning data with replay signal an visual memory, with the proposed three stage data construction pipeline as shown in Figure~\ref{fig:data_pipeline}.
 The cold start data is generated with an existing large instruction model and further refined with reject sampling.
 Then, we train an annotation model to annotate data from more domains.
-Our framework extends the conventional text-only reasoning chain to a multimodel reasoning chain for the first time.